PhilipSJLin/credit-risk-classification/README.md

     *Accuracy: 94%
     *Precision: 87%
     *Recall: 89%
-    *The model is very good at predicting the healthy loans.
+    *The logistic regression model is very good at predicting the healthy loans.
 However, the model's precision only predicted 87% of all actual high-risk loans and 89% of all high-risk loans which suggest that margin of error can be improved

 * Machine Learning Model-2(Oversampled Model):<br>
     *Accuracy: 99%